forseti-security/forseti-security/_docs/howto/inventory-new-data.md

+---
-# Collecting and Storing New Data in Forseti Inventory
+title: Collection and Storing New Data in Forseti Inventory
+order: 6
+---
+#  {{ page.title }}

 This page describes how to modify Forseti Inventory to collect and store new data types.